5 Types of Real Estate Agents and Their Industry Specialties

 Find the best real estate agent for your home sale

-Nearly 90% of sellers use a real estate agent to sell their home.
-Of those, 41% found their agent through a personal referral.
+The majority of sellers use a real estate agent to sell their home.
+66% of recent sellers chose a professional referred to them or they had worked with in the past to buy or sell a home.
 However, you’ll likely find a better agent for your unique home sale needs if you conduct your own due diligence.

-For starters, you can check out an agent’s sales record at HomeLight’s agent directory.
-Or, you can let HomeLight do some of the legwork for you with our agent matching service.
-This free service analyzes more than 27 million transactions plus reviews.
-Our matching algorithm then helps you find a top real estate agent in your area, based on data like list-to-sale-price ratio, years of experience, local contacts, and knowledge of the area.
+Let HomeLight do some of the legwork for you with our agent matching service.
+This free service analyzes more than 27 million transactions plus reviews and helps you find the top real estate agent in your area, based on key data like list-to-sale-price ratio, years of experience, local contacts, and knowledge of the area.
+Connect with a proven agent today.

 Header Image Source: (Amari James / Unsplash)